teamhyena/DisasterAwareness/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

 ## Deployment